arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/operations-manual/operations-manual.md

 ![](assets/title.png)

 ## 1. Requirements
-In this manual you'll find usefull informations to test and maintain your Alvik.
+In this manual you'll find useful information to test and maintain your Alvik.
 But before proceeding let's check to have all the essential tools, hardware and sotware.

 ### 1.1 Hardware requirements